arve0/master/thesis_web.md

 several chunks.
 As the goal was to reduce manual labor, doing this as a part of the procedure was not considered viable.

+In addition, automated scanning is a low hanging fruit because we have the
+conditions:

+- Specimen spots in TMA are relatively easy to discriminate to background.
+- Tissue is somewhat aranged.
+- Tools in microscope software exists for controlling a scan.

-In other words, the most likely way to get desired result is by using the first procedure listed.
-So most part of the procedure was automated and the method described is therefore a combination of the two procedures above.
-Several of the steps remain the same but automated, so the procedure for the user of the microscope reduces to:
+In other words, automated scanning was considered the approach with most pros and least cons.
+To avoid the focus trouble, most of the parts in the first procedure was automated, so the labor for the user of the microscope reduces
+to:

 1. Align TMA in microscope.
 2. Find outer boundaries for overview scan.
-3. Verify that the algorithms have picked out the specimen spots.
+3. Verify and/or modify specimen spots to scan.
-  - If not, the user may adjust filter settings or directly edit the detected regions.
 4. Scan.

 This was considered to meet the goals; reduce mental overhead when collecting